gforce-sh/gforce-sh.github.io/docs/lab/FetchMyEmoji.md

 > Further reading:
 >
 > - [React query](https://tanstack.com/query/latest/)
 > - Try to use react-query to implement data fetching.
+(Hint: use the fetch utility with react-query.)

-- Can you see observe that the cached responses prevent fresh API requests?
+> - Can you test whether the cached responses prevent fresh API requests?
-  > - Hint: use the fetch utility with react-query.